equs-python/__equs__.Python/day-0-introduction-to-python/README.md

 - Open up a terminal and try to navigate from your current position to the topmost (root) directory and then back to your own Documents folder.
 - Once you've managed this, try to find the process ID of your terminal emulator and get it to terminate its own process.
 - Re-open your terminal and navigate to `__equs__.python`, in here make a new directory titled 'problems'.
 Keep your code from today in here.
-- If you don't have a keybinding to open your terminal, set one up.
+- If you don't have a key-binding to open your terminal, set one up.

 As ever, if you are stuck or unsure about what to do, ask sooner rather than later.

 # 2. Hello Python!

 Python is a high-level scripting language.
 It's quite flexible and has a well supported package library that allows it to do everything from scientific computing to running a twitter bot.
-The ease of use of Python does come at something of a tradeoff in performance, however in most cases the faster code development will more than offset the extra time required to run the code
+The ease of use of Python does come at something of a trade-off in performance, however in most cases the faster code development will more than offset the extra time required to run the code

 For historical reasons currently Python 2 and 3 exist as slightly different languages, Python 2 support will end in less than a year and so it's not particularly worth going into the differences between the two except to suggest using Python 3.